elliotblanchard/rails-final-aicms/spec.md

 - [x] Limited logic in controllers
 - [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate

-* Need error handling / display (and don't save the docuemnt) on the JSON responses